noluhere/iaforsdg/README.md

 Description
 This project is a basic Python implementation of a text-based chatbot designed to mimic a low-resource AI component for an offline educational application.
 It is developed as part of exploring AI-driven solutions to improve **education quality** for learners in rural Eastern Cape, South Africa, where internet access is limited and digital literacy varies.
 This is an effort to implement the Sustainable Goal 4 which aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 The chatbot uses a rule-based approach with keyword matching to provide responses to predefined questions and offer basic information on secondary school topics and South African history, without requiring a constant internet connection for its core functionality.
+The relevant ML approach we explored the application is Supervised Learning for Chatbot Intent Recognition, to improve the chatbot's understanding of user queries in a low-resource environment.

 Problem Statement
 Learners and teachers in rural Eastern Cape face significant challenges due to limited internet access and insufficient digital literacy.
 Access to online educational resources and real-time online support is often unreliable or unavailable.
 This chatbot is a conceptual step towards providing immediate, on-device educational assistance in such environments.